 Professional life in music began as a saxophonist and keyboard player, working within genres ranging from Jazz to Alternative Rock / Metal, delivering performances on the stage and in the studio with artists in London and internationally.
 A natural transition to composing, as songwriter and band-leader, first saw him forming the group ‘Hopper’, which went on to receive a finalist accolade for ‘Best Alternative Act’ at the Indy Awards in 2007.

 Nick’s career as a composer for film and TV began in 2009, his experience in live music and improvisation heavily contributing in how his music moves and communicates, not only with the image, but also the audience.
-He began by treading the well-worn path of scoring short films, before working within TV and advertising with clients including ITV (Text Santa), Tesco Books, Against Breast Cancer (for DCM) and Pearl & Dean – for whom’s digital campaign he received the 2013 Music + Sound Award for ‘Best Composition in Cinema Advertising’.
+He began by treading the well-worn path of scoring short films, before working within TV and advertising with clients including ITV (Text Santa), Tesco Books, Against Breast Cancer (for DCM), Pearl & Dean (for whom’s digital campaign he received the 2013 Music + Sound Award for ‘Best Composition in Cinema Advertising’); and Tesco’s 2017 Christmas TV spot ‘Save The Day’, recorded with a 55-piece orchestra at Abbey Road Studios.
 His work in long-form film began as a post-production sound designer / mixer, before going on to compose for feature films – an ever growing credit listing and a continued exploration of music’s synergy with story.

 He continues scoring for film, working with production companies, studios and directors worldwide.
 Summer 2017 film releases include the acclaimed ‘Max Payne: Retribution’ and medieval fantasy / horror ‘Knights Of The Damned’.